tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

     * Stats can be fixed for any Pokemon if they are deposited or withdrawn from a PC where their stats will be recalculated using their original nature and Base Stats.
 * Ability Capsules added into the game to swap between pokemon's abilities (if a species has more than one ability available)
   * Available from Slateport Mart Energy Guru for 20,000 pokedollars if your lead pokemon has an Effort Ribbon
+  * Available from Battle Frontier from vitamin seller for 4BP
 * Added Egg Move Tutor to Fallarbor Town Move Tutor's House after beating the game.
 * Added ability to fly to your Secret Base after creating one.
   * Represented by Red Square like Battle Frontier on route where base is made.